 The EPA's Trash Free Waters grant provided \$500,000 in funding to Clean Memphis to bring awareness to this issue and build out the necessary infrastructure to encourage the use of refillable water bottles.
-We collaborated with the City of Memphis Parks Division, Memphis River Parks, Overton Park Shell, Overton Park Conservancy and Compass Community Schools to install 50 water refill stations in parks, community centers, and schools.
+We collaborated with the City of Memphis Parks Division to install 15 water refill stations in public parks and 25 water refill stations at all Compass Community Schools campuses.
 The water refill stations include informational signage to encourage reuse and reduce the utilization of single-use plastic water bottles.

-- 50 water refill stations installed - 700 people reached through awareness events - 2,000 reusable water bottles given away - By eliminating purchases of thousands of single-use water bottles, Compass Community Schools saw a significant decrease in campus litter.
+- 33 water refill stations installed - 700 people reached through awareness events - 2,000 reusable water bottles given away - By eliminating purchases of thousands of single-use water bottles, Compass Community Schools saw a significant decrease in campus litter.